fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

 An :code:`optimal_cruise` segment simulates a cruise climb, i.e. a cruise where the aircraft climbs gradually to keep being at altitude of maximum lift/drag ratio.

+The :code:`optimal_cruise` segment can be realised at a constant lift coefficient using the parameter :code:`maximum_CL`.

-It assumed the segment actually starts at altitude of maximum lift/drag ratio, which can be achieved with an :ref:`segment-altitude_change` segment with :code:`optimal_altitude` as target altitude.
+It assumed the segment actually starts at altitude of maximum lift/drag ratio or the altitude given by :code:`maximum_CL`, which can be achieved with an :ref:`segment-altitude_change` segment with :code:`optimal_altitude` as target altitude and :code:`maximum_CL` as parameter.

 *The common way to optimize the fuel consumption for commercial aircraft is a step climb cruise.
 Such segment will be implemented in the future.*